Women's Caucus for Art of Greater Washington, DC

 Applicants must submit an overall Artist Statement; one teacher recommendation (PDF format; images of six original works of art, one reflection statement, and one process folio for EACH artwork.
 Photos of artwork must not include a mat or frame.
 All artwork must be uploaded during the application process.
 Artwork must NOT be signed on the front of the work.
 All names must be hidden as jurying will be anonymous.
 Filename should be in the following format: title_size_medium.jpg (format should be .jpg or .png and no bigger than 5MB per photo).
 Image resolution should be at least 2000 ppi so the juror can see detail.

 The process folio should contain documentation of the planning and development of the artwork from the inception of the idea to the final artwork.
 Process folios may include support materials such as drafts, notes from dialogues with peers and/or teachers, research, inspirations, interviews, pictures, sketches, and/or events upon which you based your artwork.
+You should either utilize a compression program like win.zip for the process folio files or create one word document with all the work before uploading.

 Applicants must also contain a one-page reflection statement addressing the intent of the artwork and comparing the final product with the original concept for each artwork.